wavesam/kahatacademy/README.md

 Give your victim this link -> https://www.kahatacademy.ga/text

-You can replace "text" with anything!
+You can replace the "text" with anything!

 ## Example Link